syedjafer/makereading-post-backups/clasai2tf000408jr40q6h85i.md

 List items are `indexed` and you can access them by referring to the `index number`.
 Python supports positive `zero-based indexing` and `negative indexing`  that starts from `-1.` Negative indexing in Python means the indexing starts from the end of the iterable.
 The last element is at index -1, the second last at -2, and so on.

 consider the list, `arr = ['a', 'b', 'c', 'd', 'e', 'f']`, which is having 6 elements.
-From the below image you can see the values of the positive indexing and negative indexing.
+From the below image, you can see the values of the positive indexing and negative indexing.

 ![positive indexing](https://cdn.hashnode.com/res/hashnode/image/upload/v1669043290827/z8QMW2-_e.png align="left")